MileHacker Logo

 Digital Navigation

-Download offline maps of Antofagasta on your phone before you arrive.
+Download offline maps of Antofagasta on your phone prior to your arrival.
 This helps navigation even without an internet connection.